ahmeterdem1/SSL-Messager/README.md

 I have left out a print() to display percentages.
 So it kinda functions?
 But not in gui I guess.
 Yet.

+### Config

+This folder has program configurations in it.
+These consist of the notifications sound and the confiugrations.xml file that is used for internal configurations.
+The folder and the configurations.xml has to exists for the program to work.

+configurations.xml provides fast access to internal parameters.
+Ip - port - timeout are all must be configured there.
+Certificates path must be there too.
+For fast entry to the program, you may choose to fill username - password - target sections.
+If they are filled and are not "*" symbol, then program automatically sends the AUTH query.

 ## Protocol

 Without any user online, server just sits silently.
 When a user is trying to log in,